IAG Bylaws adopted by the IAG Council

 - the structure of the subcomponents; and

-- The component steering committee may organizescientific and organizational meetings and workshops provided that they are readily distinguished as being of a more limited scope than IAG Scientific symposia or IAG Sponsored Symposia as described in Bylaws 27 and 28.
+(f) The Component’s Steering Committee may organize scientific and organizational meetings and workshops provided that they are readily distinguished as being of a more limited scope than IAG Scientific Symposia or IAG Sponsored Symposia as described in Bylaws 28 and 29.

 4. Commission Responsibilities